namans3398/Scraper/README.md

-# YouTube Video Downloader
+# Scraper

-A secure, production-ready Electron desktop application for downloading YouTube videos using yt-dlp.
+A secure, production-ready Electron desktop application for scraping and downloading YouTube videos using yt-dlp.

 ## Features